Are Poodles Good Family Pets? An Ultimate Guide

 Highly Intelligent and Trainable

-Poodles are one of the smartest dog breeds, making them quick learners.
+Poodles are one of the smartest dog breeds, which makes them quick learners.
 Their intelligence means they are easy to train, which is great for families who want a well-behaved dog.
-They enjoy learning new tricks and commands, making training fun for both the dog and the family.
+They enjoy learning new tricks and commands which makes training fun for both the dog and the family.

 Hypoallergenic, Good for Allergy Sufferers